manuindersekhon/carousel-3d-animation-challenge/README.md

 ## Project setup

-- **Prerequisites:** Flutter, Android / iOS / Web platform set up.
+- **Prerequisites:** Flutter (stable channel), Android / iOS / Web platform set up.
 See Flutter installation instructions to set up the platforms to run the application.

 - Clone the repository.